scenarioo/scenarioo/docs/contribute/Developer-Guide.md

    cd scenarioo-client
    ```

-Run the tests and also generate Scenarioo documentation (uses config file `protractor-e2e-scenarioo.conf.js`):
+Run the tests in the background and also generate Scenarioo documentation (uses config file `protractor-e2e-scenarioo.conf.js`):
    ```
    npm run e2e-scenarioo
    ```

-Only run the tests, without generating Scenarioo documentation (uses config file `protractor-e2e.conf.js`):
+Run the tests in the foreground without generating Scenarioo documentation (uses config file `protractor-e2e.conf.js`).
+This will open a new browser window, run all tests and log test-information to the console.:
    ```
    npm run e2e
    ```

-This should open a new browser window, run all tests and log test-information to the console.

 ### Reset the Test Data